oracle/oci-ansible-modules/docs/modules/oci_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Determines whether the VNIC should be assigned a public IP address.
 If not set and the VNIC is being created in a private subnet (that is, where <em>prohibitPublicIpOnVnic = true</em> in the Subnet), then no public IP address is assigned.
 If not set and the subnet is public <em>prohibitPublicIpOnVnic = false</em>, then a public IP address is assigned.
-If set to true and <em>prohibitPublicIpOnVnic = true</em>, an error is returned.</div>
+If set to true and <em>prohibitPublicIpOnVnic = true</em>, an error is returned.
+Note this field will be used on initial create but will not be considered when determining whether to match an existing resource or create a new one.</div>
                                                         </td>
             </tr>
                                 <tr>